moryba/Beth-project/README.md

 # Beth-project

 ## Introduction
 The BETH dataset addresses a critical need in cybersecurity research: the availability of real-world, labeled data for anomaly detection.
 Unlike synthetic datasets, BETH captures genuine host activity and attacks, making it a valuable resource for developing robust machine learning models.

+Moreover, The BETH dataset fills a critical gap in cybersecurity research by providing real-world, labeled data.
+Its scale, diversity, and structured heterogeneity make it an invaluable resource for advancing anomaly detection techniques and enhancing the robustness of machine learning models in the cybersecurity domain.

-## Dataset Overview
+### Dataset Overview
 **Size and Composition:**
 - BETH comprises over eight million data points collected from 23 hosts.
 - Each host records both benign activity (normal behavior) and, at most, one attack.